davecanderson/docs/docs/vue/index.md

 ### Not using Vue Router

-Non SPA Vue Apps that don't use [Vue Router](https://router.vuejs.org) should register a replacement `<router-link>` component that uses the browser's native navigation for navigation in components:
+Non SPA Vue Apps that don't use [Vue Router](https://router.vuejs.org) should register a replacement `<router-link>` component that uses the browser's native navigation in [navigational components](/vue/gallery/navigation):

 ```js
 app.component('RouterLink', ServiceStackVue.component('RouterLink'))